-- This is the second season in program history where the Bears will host five home meets; the last - Baylor has nine regular-season meets on the docket in 2025, a program record when not counting seasons with tri-meets.
+- This is the second season in program history where the Bears will host five home meets; the last time was 2023. - Baylor has nine regular-season meets on the docket in 2025, a program record when not counting seasons with tri-meets.